NOAA-MDL/CAMPS/docs/source/sample_data/model.rst

 The next few CDL fragments illustrate the time variables used within WISPS.

-Here's the CDL fragment that declares LeadTime.
+Here's the CDL fragment that declares LeadTime (a duration measured from forecast_reference_time).
 (LeadTime1 and LeadTime2 are similar.)

 ::